Quantum adiabaticity in many-body systems and almost-orthogonality in complementary subspace: Preliminaries

-Although the inequality (\ref{eq: summarized inequalities one side}) improves the inequality found in Ref.\ \cite{Lychkovskiy17}, i.e., $ \left|\mathcal{F}(\lambda)-\mathcal{C}(\lambda)\right| \leq \widetilde{\mathcal{R}}(\lambda), $ there is still a question of why the value of the adiabatic fidelity $\mathcal{F}(\lambda)$ and the ground state overlap $\mathcal{C}(\lambda)$ are nearly identical when (i) the system size $N$ is sufficiently large (say, $N\geq100$), or (ii) the evolution parameter $\lambda$ is small for any system size.
-In this work, we shall address this question using the orthogonal decomposition formalism presented in this Section.
+Although the inequality (\ref{eq: define an auxiliary function}) offers an improvement over the inequality (\ref{eq: the very old bound}) found in Ref.\ \cite{Lychkovskiy17}, it remains unclear why the values of the adiabatic fidelity $\mathcal{F}(\lambda)$ and the ground state overlap $\mathcal{C}(\lambda)$ are nearly identical when (i) the system size $N$ is sufficiently large (e.g., $N \geq 100),$ or (ii) the evolution parameter $\lambda$ is small for any system size.
+In the present work, we address this question using the orthogonal decomposition formalism detailed in this section.